thkitapci/Inference_of_TF_regulatory_networks/README.md

 # analysis after patser

-A) `count.pl` count the numbers of binding sites of each gene with TF motif (PWM) -consider as number of binding sites
+A) `count.pl` count the numbers of binding sites of each gene in 10 and 5 % tail of score distribution with TF motif (PWM) -consider as number of binding sites
+              input file (TF_results_patser_scores) :  names and scores of the genes in 10 and 5% tail of score distribution output file (number_binding_sites_TF) : name and numbers of each gene in 10 and 5% tail of score distribution

 B)`perl average_binding_score.pl` calculate the average of  binding scores for each gene has p value less than -6 --consider as average of strength of TF binding sites output file: bicoid_genes_average.txt